Landsberger Straße: Name

 The name of the street comes from the city Landsberg am Lech, which is reached further down the route of the road.

 Important buildings on the street

-On the Landsberger Straße there are, among others, the operating buildings of the Augustiner-Bräu (Augustiner brewery) (No. 31-35), the Central Tower München high-rise building, the former Hauptzollamt (main customs office) (No. 122-132), the Persil-Schule (No. 150), the ICE-Halle der Deutsche Bahn (No. 158), a hall from the Jehovah's Witnesses, the Villa Kürth near the Laimer underpass, the Munich branch of Steinway & Sons (formerly Pianohaus Lang) (No. 336), the Pasinger Rathaus and the Pasing Arcaden 2.
+On the Landsberger Straße there are, among others, the operating buildings of the Augustiner-Bräu (Augustiner brewery) (No. 31–35), the Central Tower München high-rise building, the former Hauptzollamt (main customs office) (No. 122–132), the Persil-Schule (No. 150), the ICE-Halle der Deutsche Bahn (No. 158), a hall from the Jehovah's Witnesses, the Villa Kürth near the Laimer underpass, the Munich branch of Steinway & Sons (formerly Pianohaus Lang) (No. 336), the Pasinger Rathaus and the Pasing Arcaden 2.

 At the corner of Elsenheimerstraße is a sculpture that was erected by Reinhart R. Wolke.

-The street was used as a filming location for Michael Jackson's Give In To Me Music video in 1992, just 2 days before the Dangerous Tour started.
+The street was used as a filming location for Michael Jackson's "Give In to Me" music video in 1992, just two days before the Dangerous World Tour started.